okfn-brasil/site-okbr/wp-content/plugins/crop-thumbnails/readme.txt

 * fix the missing crop-thumbnail-button in the attachment-list-view

 = 0.8.4 =
-* fix a bug that may occure on some systems with xdebug enabled and low xdebug.max_nesting_level (see: http://wordpress.org/support/topic/error-when-trying-to-crop-a-certain-image)
+* fix a bug that may occur on some systems with xdebug enabled and low xdebug.max_nesting_level (see: http://wordpress.org/support/topic/error-when-trying-to-crop-a-certain-image)
 * add dutch language (thanks to Max Gruson)

 = 0.8.3 =